severalnines/docs/faq.rst

 I found a bug.
 Where should I report it?
 ++++++++++++++++++++++++++++++++++++++++

-Please report the bug by `submiting a support request <http://support.severalnines.com/hc/en-us/requests/new>`_.
+Please report the bug by `submitting a support request <http://support.severalnines.com/hc/en-us/requests/new>`_.
 For Enterprise customers, bug fixes are provided soonest possible.

 My cluster is down.
 What should I do?
 +++++++++++++++++++++++++++++++++++++

-Please submit a ticket at https://support.severalnines.com/new.
+Please submit a ticket at our `support site <https://support.severalnines.com/new>`_.
 If you are a paying customer, please do this with your company email address so the ticket can be assigned to the appropriate support SLA.
 Please also include an `error report <troubleshooting.html#error-reporting>`_.

 How can I submit a feature request?
 +++++++++++++++++++++++++++++++++++

-You can either use our `Feature Request <http://support.severalnines.com/hc/en-us/community/topics/200447603-Feature-Requests>`_ page or submit a ticket to https://support.severalnines.com/new.
+You can either use our `Feature Request <http://support.severalnines.com/hc/en-us/community/topics/200447603-Feature-Requests>`_ page or submit a ticket at our support site `<https://support.severalnines.com/new>`_.